ben-gee723/use-context-hook/README.md

 #

 ## 1. Implmentation
- - The function `useMyContext` takes an object as an argument where the initital state and functions will be defined
+ - The function `useMyContext` takes an object as an argument where the name, initital state and functions will be defined
  - It is structured so that the return value will give back the a ParentContext Element and the store, thanks to already being declared within the set-up

 ### Syntax: